Organic Synthesis - ORSY

-The expertise of the research team is situated in the area of homogeneous catalysis (transition metal-catalyzed reactions) and heterocyclic chemistry.
+The expertise of the ORSY group is situated in the area of homogeneous catalysis (transition metal-catalyzed reactions), heterocyclic chemistry and photocatalytic chemistry.
 Particular research directions include:

 - Sustainable catalytic methods employing commodity metals (such as Fe, Cu) instead of precious metals (such as Pd, Rh, Ru).